Monsanto beats cities' lawsuits over San Francisco Bay pollution

-(Reuters) - A federal judge has dismissed lawsuits in which the California cities of San Jose, Oakland and Berkeley sought to force agricultural company Monsanto Co to help pay for reducing PCB contamination to San Francisco Bay.
+Aug 23 (Reuters) - A federal judge has dismissed lawsuits in which the California cities of San Jose, Oakland and Berkeley sought to force Monsanto Co to help pay for reducing PCB contamination to San Francisco Bay.

 In a decision late Monday, U.S. District Judge Edward Davila said the cities did not show that Monsanto's sale many decades ago of products containing polychlorinated biphenyls (PCBs) caused a public nuisance that damaged their property rights.

-Monsanto, whose products include genetically modified crop seeds and pesticides, was the only U.S. maker of PCBs.
+Monsanto, known for its genetically modified crop seeds, was the only U.S. maker of PCBs.
 It faces lawsuits by at least eight West Coast cities raising similar claims.

 PCBs were outlawed by the U.S. government in 1979, and have been linked to cancer, immune system difficulties and other health problems.